slowmist/SlowMist-Learning-Roadmap-for-Becoming-a-Smart-Contract-Auditor/README.md

 - [HackerOne](https://hackerone.com)
 - [HackenProof](https://hackenproof.com)
 - [HatsFinance](https://hats.finance/)
-- ...
+- And more

-## **破门而出**
+## **Continuous Growth**

-在由 Solidity 智能合约寻门而入后，不应再满足于在单一领域兜兜转转，而是应该沉淀出自己方法论，大胆地凿出一道新门，破门而出，在深耕当前领域的同时拓展其他领域。
+After entering the world of Solidity smart contracts, one should not be content with circling within a single domain.
+Instead, you should crystallize your own methodology, boldly carve out a new path, break through, and expand into other areas while deepening your expertise in the current field.

 ![skill](./res/skill.png)

-#### **1. 突破局限**

-在从 Solidity 智能合约入门后不应只局限于此，也应拓展其他类型、语言，并对其涉及的审计方法有所沉淀。

-- 不只局限于 Solidity，Rust/Vyper/Cairo/Move 等智能合约语言也应了解
-- 不只局限于智能合约，BTC/Cosmos/Solana/Starknet/EVM L2 等其他流行公链也应了解
-- 不只局限于区块链，Web2.0/移动端等也应了解
-- 深入了解密码学领域
+### **1. Overcoming Limitations**

+- Don't confine yourself to Solidity; explore other smart contract languages like Rust, Vyper, Cairo, and Move
+- Don't limit yourself to smart contracts; understand popular public blockchains like BTC, Cosmos, Solana, Starknet, EVM L2, and more
+- Beyond blockchain, gain insights into areas like Web2.0 and mobile development
+- Dive deeper into the field of cryptography
-- ...
+- And more

-#### **2. 方法论**
+### **2. Methodology**

-将智能合约安全审计技能融会贯通后，可以沉淀出属于自己的方法论，帮助我们快速的触及问题的核心并确定解决思路，好的方法论能让我们事半功倍。

-- 对审计工作的方法论
-- 对智能合约安全实践的方法论
-- 做事的方法论
-- 构建思维体系的方法论
+After mastering the skills of smart contract security auditing, you can develop your own methodology.
+This helps you quickly identify the core issues and determine problem-solving approaches.
+A good methodology can greatly increase your efficiency.

+- Methodology for auditing work
+- Methodology for smart contract security practices
-- ...
+- Approaches to problem-solving
+- Building a thinking framework

-#### **3. 创造力**
+### **3. Creativity**

-创造力是我们能够克敌制胜的法宝，是我们保持前进所需具备的东西。在按部就班地掌握技能后，再武装我们的思维，这能够使我们走得更远。

-- 保持好奇心
-  - 对新事物的敏感性
-  - 不局限于自己的圈子/专业/职业
-  - ...
-- 追逐知识
-  - 对知识保持敬畏
-  - 探索新知识
-- 黑客思维
-  - 黑客也可以是一种精神也可以是一种思维，守正出奇
+Creativity is the weapon that allows us to conquer challenges and the essential attribute for progress.
+After acquiring skills systematically, nurture your creativity to advance further.

-- 善于研究
+- Cultivate curiosity
-  - 在进行研究时应有实际的结果/文档输出
+  - Learn new things
+  - Don't limit yourself to your circle, profession, or field
-- 工程化
+- Pursue knowledge relentlessly
+  - Approach knowledge with reverence
+  - Explore new realms of knowledge
+- Embrace the hacker mindset
+  - Staying true to principles while thinking outside the box
+- Be adept at research
+  - Aim for practical results and publish research
-  - 对于好点子，好的的研究成果应该善于工程化，并在实战中进行检验
+- Implement engineering principles
+  - Turn ideas and research into practical solutions and test them in real-world
     - SlowMist MistEye Monitoring System
     - SlowMist Contract Visibility Analysis Tool
     - SlowMist Static Vulnerability Scanner
-    - ...
+    - And more

-## **致谢**
+## **Acknowledgments**

-感谢朋友们对本文提出的宝贵建议。
+Special thanks to friends who provided valuable feedback:

 - [Cos](https://twitter.com/evilcos)
 - [23pds](https://twitter.com/IM_23pds)